Transcription factor crosstalk in cancers - Paakinaho lab

 Research goals

-Our research aims to decipher several aspects in TF crosstalk (Figure 2):
+Our research aims to decipher several aspects in transcription factor (TF) crosstalk:

-(i) What kind of crosstalk mechanism occur between steroid receptors and pioneer factors in benign versus malignant PCa cells.
+(i) What kind of crosstalk mechanism occur between steroid receptors and pioneer factors in benign versus malignant prostate cancer cells.

-(ii) How and through what mechanism does GR replace AR signaling in antiandrogen-resistant PCa cells.
+(ii) How and through what mechanism does GR replace AR signaling in antiandrogen-resistant prostate cancer cells.

-(iii) To what degree does coregulators influence TF crosstalk in therapy naïve and antiandrogen-resistant PCa cells.
+(iii) To what degree does coregulators influence TF crosstalk in therapy naïve and antiandrogen-resistant prostate cancer cells.

-(iv) Which PCa TF crosstalk mechanisms can be observed in other cancer cell types.
+(iv) Which prostate cancer TF crosstalk mechanisms can be observed in other cancer cell types.

 Research results